jccsvq/mesomath/docs/source/progs/metrotable.md

 #### Options `-f` `--force`

-Allow the calculation of abstract numbers using any unit as a base unit.
+It allows the calculation of abstract numbers by forcing any unit as the base unit.
 For instance:

     $ metrotable -t W -m '1 mana' -M '5 mana' -i '1 mana'